 Our principal executive office is located at 2901 Butterfield Rd., Oak Brook, Illinois 60523.
 As part of the Advisory Agreement, the Advisor is responsible for providing office space and office services required in rendering services to us.
-As of the date of this Annual Report on Form 10-K, we own a ground lease interest in one hotel property acquired via deed-in-lieu of foreclosure during August 2020.
-See Item 15, Note 3 - "Commercial Mortgage Loans Held for Investment" and Note 13 - "Real Estate Owned" for further discussion.
+For an overview of our real estate investments, see Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations - Portfolio."